Adjustable Gastric Banding in Louisiana

-Adjustable gastric banding provides a safe and effective way to lose weight gradually—without cutting or stapling your stomach.
-The Surgical Specialists of Louisiana and Surgical Specialists of Mississippi offer two types of gastric bands: the LAP-BAND® Adjustable Gastric Banding System and REALIZE™ Adjustable Gastric Band.
+Adjustable gastric banding can provide a safe and effective way to lose weight gradually—without cutting or stapling your stomach.
 Laparoscopic adjustable gastric banding has been performed worldwide for more than 15 years, with a continuous evolution of surgical technique and the device itself.
 In February 2011, the LAP-BAND® System was approved by the FDA for obese individuals with a BMI (Body Mass Index) as low as 30, who have one or more related comorbid conditions and who have failed more conservative weight-loss methods such as diet and exercise and pharmacotherapy, making it an option for those with 50 to 70 pounds of excess weight.
 This procedure is typically performed laparoscopically, and most patients can go home on the same day or the day after their surgery.

 Adjustable gastric banding is a restrictive procedure.
 A silicone band is placed around the upper part of the stomach and molds the stomach into two connected chambers.
 An injection port is attached to the abdominal wall, under the skin.
 The port is connected to the band with soft, thin tubing.
 The band is adjusted by your healthcare professional using a needle to inject saline solution into your band through the port.
 Adding saline increases the amount of band restriction, helping the patient feel fuller sooner with less food.
 This operation is usually an outpatient procedure and patients are typically back to work within several days.